 In the afternoon we had a Talent Show.
-Here any students who wished to could show their skills in dancing, singing, reading a poem, performing a short skit, juggling, doing some gym moves, or any other talent they wished to feature.
-It was great to see our students present it."
-To make the juggler or dancer relevant to the English day theme, have the student introduce him or herself in English, explaining what he or she will do.
-If he or she is too shy or reluctant then another student may introduce the participant instead.
+Here any students who wished to could show their skills in dancing, singing, reading a poem, performing a short skit, juggling, making some gym moves, or any other talent they wished to feature.
+It was great to see our students present it.

 English day themes that can include a vast array of topics are things like running a film festival day, where each group of students selects their top film (it has to be an English language film).
 Students can find the poster for it, show the trailer, act certain key scenes in groups, say why they like it.
 Then run a film quiz where students identify famous lines or name characters from the movies.

-Or how about a day where you go back in time and live in the 70s, with wigs, flares and 70s music.
+Or how about a day where you go back in time?
+Spend the day in the 70s with wigs, flares, and 70s music.
 Kids could learn words to different classic songs from the time and perform them with basic choreography.
-Tracks from the movie Grease are classic and appeal just as much now as then but there is plenty to choose from!
+For instance, the classic musical Grease is an idea, but there are plenty of 70s hits!

 Throw a themed party in the style of a specific country and time.
 Divide students into groups to research the party theme and content.
-This might include dress code and fashions, typical food and drink for the occasion, music, a guest list suitable for the time, i.e. Winston Churchill, film stars from the period, singers, artists, writers...
-Students can dress up as a key figure from the time and come to the party as them.
+Ideas are dress code and fashions, typical food and drink for the occasion, music, a guest list suitable for the time, i.e., Winston Churchill, film stars from the period, singers, artists, and writers.
+Students can dress up as prominent figures from the time and come to the party as them.

 If these ideas are too much work or would make too much mess, have a day with presentations, a quiz, an hour for table games, and a show with songs and skits.

 Performances can be karaoke songs, songs with a simple dance routine or actions, a flashmob, and these easy plays and skits.
-Each class or group performs something in English for the other classes.
-The whole school watches.
+Each class or group performs something in English for the others which the whole school could watch.
 Parents can be invited too.
-Here are ideas for an end of term show, and these can be used on English day.
+Here are ideas for an end-of-term show, and these can be used on English day.